 Drive your own car to the Galveston Island State Park for a delightful, natural experience.
 Enjoy paddling in a provided kayak while slowly exploring the open lagoons and marshes of Galveston Island State Park, one of the area’s premier ecological jewels.
-This 2,000-acre public park offers a multitude of habitats that support a wide variety of birds: waders like herons, egrets, Roseate Spoonbills and shorebirds; waterfowl and overhead raptors like ospreys; White-tailed Kites and Northern Harriers.
-If you have time after the event, visit the Nature Learning Center (open Saturday & Sunday) as well as the two birding observation towers.
+This 2,000-acre public park offers a multitude of habitats that support a wide variety of birds: waders like herons, egrets, Roseate Spoonbill and shorebirds; waterfowl and overhead raptors like Osprey; White-tailed Kite and Northern Harrier.
+If you have time after the event, visit the two birding observation towers.

 Paddlers are advised to bring a hat, sunscreen, bug spray and a water-proof bag for your gear.
 Be prepared to get a bit wet/muddy.
 We suggest wearing closed-toe marsh booties or lace-up shoes that will stay on your feet – NO FLIP FLOPS.

-Kayaks are two-seaters, so you will be paired with another registrant.
+Most of the kayaks are tandem.
 You will be required to wear a life jacket.
 (Life jackets are provided.)
-If you’re coming from FeatherFest HQ or downtown, please allow 30 minutes to drive to the park.
-Driving directions will be emailed to you and will also be available at the Registration Desk.
+If you’re coming from the East End or downtown, please allow 30 minutes to drive to the park.
+Driving directions will be emailed to you prior to the festival.

-In the event of poor paddling conditions a walking tour of the GISP beach area, wetlands and observation tower will focus on a variety of bird species.
+In the event of poor paddling conditions, we will offer instead, a walking tour of the GISP bayside beach area, wetlands and observation tower where we will see a variety of bird species.

 There is a minimum age requirement of 16 years for this trip.